jomogalla/lister/README.md

 # lister
 ### making life with fogbugz easier
+## App Layout:
+App.js - the brains/coordinator of this whole mess
+Utilities.js - the grunt, handling API, building charts and other essential tasks Constants.js - the `config` file of this whole mess.

 ## todo:
-- move data passed into donuts into constants
-- Add a way to pass functions to update the donuts

 - Separate Login/Logout more in utilities, and less in vue
 - separate different pages into components
 - add routing
 - fix mobile styles
+- Add a way to pass functions to update the donuts
 - add token validation/ajax check
 - clean unused variables
 - pass parameters into function instead of using vue data